corradomarzano/HPC-Galaxy-Merger-Gadget4/README.md

 mpirun -np N ./Gadget4 param.txt
 ```

-*Note*: Specify the full path to the parameters file *param.txt* and to the mpi library for *mpirun*.
+*Note*: Specify the full paths to the parameters' file *param.txt* and to the mpi library for *mpirun*.

 ## 💾 Data Pipeline